sharonwoo/bigquery-takehome/README.md

 ### Fork this repo

 1. Update your `GOOGLE_APPLICATION_CREDENTIALS` in the repository secret with your own service account credentials.
 2. Update your `bigquery_project` in `settings.py` to point to your own project.
+Make sure you have datasets called `staging` and `production` in your project as well.

 ### If you really have to run the Python scripts locally

 I assume you have Python 3.10 or later installed and that you have [installed and configured gcloud CLI](https://cloud.google.com/sdk/docs/initializing).
 I cannot setup your local environment, troubleshooting may be needed.
+Make sure you have datasets called `staging` and `production` in your project as well.

 ```
 # see venv docs: https://docs.python.org/3/library/venv.html